In this article, we offer our perspective on the top 10 cybersecurity trends.

 When we look at the current economic landscape, and industries poised to benefit greatly from the coming recession, we see 4 key targets for threat actors:

-1. Mining
+- Mining

-2. Transportation
+- Transportation

-3. Construction
+- Construction

-4. Energy
+- Energy

 Mining

-Mining sectors are a very misunderstood market by most investors.
+The mining sector is a very misunderstood market by most investors.
 Prices of gold, silver, copper, nickel, uranium, lithium, and other industrial or precious metals have and will continue to increase.

 We see this upward movement because supply chains are extremely constrained.
-This is due to increased YoY demand coupled with a lack of investments into the exploration of new reserves.
-Mines are also notoriously expensive to operate and can take years to ramp up into full production.
+This is due to increased YoY demand coupled with a lack of investments in the exploration of new reserves.

-Prices of commodities are also at an all time low.
-As the adage goes, “the cure for low prices is low prices.”
+Prices of commodities are also at an all-time low.
+As the adage goes, “The cure for low prices is low prices.”

 Added to this is the fact that the dollar is on pace for its worst 4th-quarter performance in 17 years.
 Further, 35% of all US dollars were created in the last 10 months.